 Students and parents are urged to plan carefully as schedules are finalized at the end of the school year and will not be changed.
+VHS is a small school and as such, the variety and number of courses is determined by student interest and registration and set in the master schedule.
 Students are required to take a minimum number of courses each year.
 This "minimum course load" includes both required courses and elective courses.

-After May 31, 2020, changes will only occur when:
+After May 31, 2022, changes will only occur when:

 - there is a technical error in the scheduling process,

 - there is a summer school attendance,

-- there is a scheduling conflict, and/or
+- there is a scheduling conflict,

-- course failure has occurred.
+- course failure has occurred, and/or

+- administration has determined the necessity of the change.